 - Remove from pan and set aside.

-- In same saute pan add 2 TBSP Colavita Olive oil and add pistachios and cranberries and cook over low for 5 minutes.
+- In same saute pan add 2 tablespoon Colavita Olive oil and add pistachios and cranberries and cook over low for 5 minutes.

 - Tear sage leaves and add to saute pan and allow to crisp in oil with berries and nuts.